Congratulations, you’re having a baby!

 You should be taking in only 200-300 calories more per day than usual (if you are on an already healthy diet.
 Since every opportunity to eat should be seen as a way to nourish your child, chose very nutrient dense foods that give you the most bang for your baby buck.

 Here are some examples of high quality, nutrient dense foods:

 Grains like quinoa are filled with vitamins and nutrients.
-Quinoa is considered a perfect protein because it contains all essential amino acids.
+Quinoa is considered a perfect protein, and loved by vegetarians, because it contains all essential amino acids.
 With a delicious nutty flavor, it is versatile and easy to use.